GMOD/Apollo/README.md

     cp ./sample_log4j2-test.json ./log4j2-test.json     # optional

 Edit the property files to point to the appropriate directory.
-You ```must edit the jbrowse data directory``` in the config.properties: jbrowse.data=/opt/apollo/jbrowse/data
+You must edit the jbrowse data and annotations directory in the config.properties: jbrowse.data=/opt/apollo/jbrowse/data and  datastore.directory=/opt/apollo/annotations

+The datastore.directory is where annotations are to be stored.
+The jbrowse.data is where the jbrowse tracks are stored.   **They should not be in your tomcat / web-apps directory**.

 If BLAT is not installed, just copy the default blat file over.